James McGill: Legacy

 It is noted within McGill patchwork biography that his death was sudden and shocking - even for McGill himself - with "(McGill) having no Idea of his going off half an Hour before he died" on 19 December 1813.

-Alexander Henry somehow found it necessary to mention that McGill's fortune upon his death was "going to strangers...and his wife's children.
-Mrs. McGill is left comfortable {a typical expression at the time for having no mortgage or rent to pay off nor worry or concern for money in any way following the death of one's partner} but young Desrivieres (McGill's son) will have 60,000 Pound Sterling".
-The importance for a stranger (and apparent need for Henry) to communicate where and how someone else's money should be spent upon their death is not made mention of.
+Alexander Henry wrote that McGill's fortune upon his death was "going to strangers...and his wife's children.
+Mrs. McGill is left comfortable but young Desrivieres (McGill's son) will have 60,000 Pound Sterling".

 A fur trader, slaveholder and land owner, McGill further diversified his activities into land speculation and the timber trade.
 By 1810, he had abandoned the fur trade altogether.
 At his death, he was one of the richest men in Montreal, leaving an estate well in excess of £100,000.
 McGill's business contemporaries even mentioned after his death that he may have been "the richest man in Montreal...one who could command more cash than anyone" and it is noted that those contemporaries "savoured the elevated stations (that McGill possessed upon his untimely demise)".
 The executors of his will were all close personal friends: John Richardson, Bishop John Strachan, Chief Justice James Reid and James Dunlop.